AlirezaParsi/pocof3/README.md

 ## 💻 **Contributing**

 We welcome contributions!
-If you'd like to contribute to N0Kernel, please follow these steps:
+If you'd like to contribute to ALP Kernel, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).